 Choosing a Membership

 Most people will want to choose either the Standard Plus or Prestige membership.
 If you are a regular traveler, it is likely that you will make 10 visits to an airport lounge in the course of a year.
-The difference between a Standard and a Standard Plus membership is 10 free visits that otherwise cost $27 each.
-You will save $270 by paying an extra $150 for a premium membership, meaning your break even is hit on the Standard Plus with at least 6 annual visits.
+The difference between a Standard and a Standard Plus membership is 10 free visits that otherwise cost $32 each.
+In this case, you will save $320 by paying an extra $200 for a premium membership.

 Is it worth it to pay even more for the Prestige membership?
 That depends on the airports you typically visit and the kind of travel you book.
 There are many Priority Pass lounges in airports outside the U.S., and in some cases all independent lounges in the airport accept Priority Pass.
 Major airlines will partner with these lounges and provide access if you already have mid tier elite status or are traveling in first or business class.
 This means you would not need a Priority Pass membership as a frequent premium traveler or mid tier elite or above.